Creating Opportunity Since 1986

 2024

-120 Edmund Street in Birmingham was a multi-award-winning project for Cawarden, successfully preparing the site for redevelopment while also creating a lasting positive social impact.
-The project highlighted our expertise and commitment to considerate, community-focused work.
+120 Edmund Street in Birmingham became a multi‑award‑winning strip‑out project for Cawarden, where we successfully prepared the building for redevelopment while delivering a lasting positive social impact.
+The project highlighted our expertise in complex internal soft‑strip works and our commitment to considerate, community‑focused delivery that adds value far beyond the physical works themselves.

 2024